kriegercisneros/phase-3-project/README.md

 1. Get your local environment set up:

-    a.
     If you know how to install python 3.7.16, go ahead and do that and set it to as your global version of python.
 If you're not sure how to do that, follow these steps:

-        + have homebrew already installed?
+    a.
+Have homebrew already installed?
 Great!
 Skip this step.
 If not, go to your command line and type the following:

             $ /bin/bash-c"$(curl - fsSL https://raw.githubusercontent.com/Homebres/install/head/install.sh)

-        ++NOTE: It is going to ask for your password for admin access to your local machine.
+    NOTE: It is going to ask for your password for admin access to your local machine.
 It won't display any characters, but the system is tracking your input.
 After you type it, hit enter and the install should start.

-        + Next, install the python version manager for your machine.
+    b.
+Next, install the python version manager for your machine.
 This will help you manage different versions of python, which is helpful for keeping different versions installed and swtiching between them.
 Type:

             $ brew install pyenv

-        + Next, find out what shell startup file (either .zshrc or .bash_profile) you are in.
+    c.
+Next, find out what shell startup file (either .zshrc or .bash_profile) you are in.
 Type:

             $ echo $SHELL

-        + You should see /bin/.zsh or /bin/.bash_profile.
+    d.
+You should see /bin/.zsh or /bin/.bash_profile.
 Based on that type either:

             $ code ~/.bash_profile